OrchardCMS/OrchardDoc/Documentation/Deploying-Orchard-to-Windows-Azure.markdown

 > is is most likely a build authoring error.
 This subsequent import will be ignored.
 > [C:\OrchardRocks\AzurePackage.proj]

 __ClickToBuildAzurePackage: Found conflicts between different versions of the same dependent assembly.__

+Why: Our project is targetting different versions of the same assemblies.
 Fix: Run AsmSpy.exe, then update conflicting dependency references to consistent versions.

 > Build succeeded.